Agatha Christie

 Becoming a Writer

-As a young woman, Agatha worked as a nurse during World War I. While helping others, she learned about medicines, which later helped her write realistic mystery stories.
+As a young woman, Agatha worked as a nurse during World War I. While helping others, she learned about medicines and chemistry, which later helped her write realistic mystery stories.
+She began writing detective stories for fun, inspired by authors like Charles Dickens.

 Famous Characters